007revad/Synology_Recover_Data/my-other-scripts.md

 ### Speed Testing

+- **<a href="https://github.com/007revad/Synology_iperf3_Speedtest">Synology iperf3 Speedtest</a>**
+  - Synology package to run iperf3 to test the network speed between devices and internet speed.

 - **<a href="https://github.com/007revad/Synology_Ookla_Speedtest">Synology Ookla Speedtest</a>**
   - Synology DSM 7 package to install Ookla Speedtest and run it in a GUI to test your Internet speed.